FlowPress/SIDEKICK---Plesk/README.md

 ##Installation Instructions

+###Extension Cataglog
-To install the SIDEKICK for Plesk extension into a single Plesk instance, login to Plesk, click “Extensions” and then “Add Extension”.
+To install the SIDEKICK for Plesk extension into a single Plesk instance,

+1. Login to Plesk
+2. Click “Extensions” and then
+3. Click "Extensions Catalog"
+4. Find SIDEKICK and click "Install"

+###Manual
+Download the *sidekick_plesk_extension.zip* from the *dist* folder within this repository and upload it to your Plesk installation.

+1. Login to Plesk,
+2. Click “Extensions” and then
+3. Click “Add Extension”
+4. Upload the zip file and click OK

 ##Purchasing a Plesk for SIDEKICK license or licenses